Mexican Narco Music Is the Soundtrack to the War on Drugs

-With lyrics like, “We’re bloody and a little twisted / We love killing / Mass kidnappings are the way they should be done / All my crew with gold-plated AKs / Shooting up their bodies until they fall to pieces / A sharpened knife on hand for beheadings,” the movimiento alterado – literally, the “altered movement” – is more of a “we’re-fucking-crazy-and-we-will-cut-you-up” movement.
+With lyrics like “We’re bloddy and a little twisted / We love killing / Mass kidnappings are the way they should be done / All my crew with gold-plated AKs / Shooting up their bodies until they fall to pieces / A sharpened knife on hand for beheadings,” the movimiento alterado – literally the “altered movement” – is more of a “we’re-fucking-crazy-and-we-will-cut-you-up” movement.

 Videos by VICE